Firefighters are there in the good times and the bad times, so it’s only natural to want to thank a Firefighter.

 In Fact, around 70% of firefighters in the US are volunteers.
 Yep, that means over half of the firefighters that respond to emergency calls don’t make a single penny.

-So your “Thank you” even when it is given with a smile and nothing physical, really, truly means a lot!
+So your “Thank you” even when it is given with a smile and nothing physical, really, truly means a lot; especially when people, especially volunteer firefighters, sometimes wonder if the job is really worth all of the trauma they endure.

 Ideas for saying Thank You Firefighters!